Who is Lucrezia Millarini? The ITV News presenter joining Dancing On Ice 2020

 This simply in: Lucrezia Millarini is competing for the Dancing on Ice 2020 crown.

-The journalist and information presenter, who shall be recognized to viewers from varied ITV Information programmes, is buying and selling the anchor’s seat for the ice rink – however how nicely will she do within the contest?
+The journalist and information presenter, who will probably be recognized to viewers from varied ITV Information programmes, is buying and selling the anchor’s seat for the ice rink.

+And it’s not been the strongest begin up to now, having solely scored 18 in her first run and touchdown herself within the backside two – will Millarini have the ability to pull it out the bag?

-Right here’s the new scoop on every little thing you have to know…
+Right here’s the recent scoop on all the pieces it’s essential to know…

 Twitter: @lucrezianews